Pull to refresh

 Overview

-Indonesia's National Transportation Safety Committee has classified this as controlled flight into terrain: the aircraft was flyable, the crew was in control, but they flew into a mountain they didn't see.
-Both flight recorders were recovered intact on January 21 and handed to KNKT on January 22 for analysis.
-The cockpit voice recorder contains four audio channels including pilot communications and cabin sounds, while the flight data recorder stores 88 flight parameters.
-Investigators will now determine whether the crew deviated from their approach path, whether fog obscured the terrain, or whether other factors contributed to Indonesia's latest CFIT accident.
+Indonesia's National Transportation Safety Committee classified this as controlled flight into terrain: the aircraft was flyable, the crew was in control, but they flew into a mountain they didn't see.
+Both flight recorders were recovered intact on January 21 and handed to KNKT on January 22 for analysis: the cockpit voice recorder with four audio channels and the flight data recorder with 88 flight parameters.
+Investigators will determine whether the crew deviated from their approach path, whether fog obscured the terrain, or whether other factors contributed to Indonesia's latest CFIT accident.

 Play on this story Voices Debate Predict